Nathaniel B. Baker

-Nathaniel Bradley Baker (September 29, 1818 – September 11, 1876) was an American politician and military leader who served as the 24th governor of New Hampshire and Adjutant General of the Iowa Militia.
+Nathaniel Bradley Baker (September 29, 1818 – September 11, 1876) was an American politician and military leader who served as the 24th governor of New Hampshire and adjutant general of the Iowa militia.

 Early life

 Nathaniel B. Baker was born in Henniker, New Hampshire, on September 29, 1818, and raised in West Concord.
-Nathaniel Baker graduated from Phillips Exeter Academy in 1834 and Harvard University.
+Nathaniel Baker graduated from Phillips Exeter Academy in 1834 and Harvard College.
 He then studied law under Franklin Pierce, Asa Fowler and Charles H. Peaslee and passed the bar in 1842.

 Start of career

 Baker was a co-owner of a Democratic newspaper, the New Hampshire Patriot.
 Originally a Democrat, he served as Clerk of the Merrimack County Court of Common Pleas in 1845.
 The following year he became Merrimack County Clerk.

 Baker was also active in the New Hampshire Militia, serving as Quartermaster and later Adjutant of the 11th Regiment.
 He subsequently served as Aide-de-Camp to Governor John H. Steele with the rank of colonel.

 In 1851, Baker assumed the position of Chief Fire Engineer for Concord's Fire Department.
 He also served in the New Hampshire House of Representatives from 1850 to 1852, and was elected Speaker of the House.
 In 1852 he was a Presidential Elector, and cast his ballot for Franklin Pierce and William R. King.

 From 1854 to 1859 Baker was a trustee of Norwich University, and he received an honorary Master of Arts degree from Norwich in 1855.